Off-Campus Housing Disclaimer

 Real Estate Agents

 The following agencies are some of the many real estate agencies in the community willing to help students secure off-campus housing.
-Iona College does not endorse any particular agency or communicate with any agency on behalf of students.
+Iona University does not endorse any particular agency or communicate with any agency on behalf of students.

-Iona College does not have an affiliation with any local real estate agents as a preferred vendor.
+Iona University does not have an affiliation with any local real estate agents as a preferred vendor.
 The following is a list of local real estate agents who are willing to assist you in locating an apartment or room in the surrounding community.

 - Anthony Madia '22